A Review of Freezing My Ass Off with Cryotherapy

 K, so cryotherapy is where you go in this suuuuuuuuuper fucking cold chamber, kinda like a spray tan booth, that's set to -140 degrees or below.
 Yes, that's negative 140.
-But your head is out of the cold and it's a "dry cold", so it's not as bad as if you were say, naked on top of Mount Everest.
+But your head is out of the cold and it's a "dry cold", so it's not as bad as if you were, say, naked on top of Mount Everest.
 (I mean, I don't know.
 Maybe it is like that).
-Beginners stay in the chamber for 2 minutes and pros can stay in for 3 or 4 at even lower temps.
+Cryotherapy beginners stay in the chamber for 2 minutes and pros can stay in for 3 or 4 at even lower temps.

-It did not feel quite as uncomfortable as I'd expected, and the 2 minutes went by pretty fast.
+Cryotherapy did not feel quite as uncomfortable as I'd expected, and the 2 minutes went by pretty fast.
 By the last 30 seconds or so, my thighs started clenching up, and by the end, I was happy to step out into the climate-controlled room.

-The gal who led me through it said that some people come in for cryotherapy a few mornings a week on their way to work and consider it to be kind of like a cup of coffee.
+The gal who led me through it said that some people come in for cryotherapy sessions a few mornings a week on their way to work and consider it to be kind of like a cup of coffee.
 This would obviously be a very luxurious and expensive "cup of coffee", but if I were a rich person, I could totally see getting into it in the morning on a regular basis.

 So all in all, I would definitely recommend trying cryotherapy.
 Does it freeze off your fat?
 Who's to say.
 Does it make you feel like Elsa?
 A little bit.
 Does it give your energy a little boosty-boost and make you feel like a fancy person who lives in Bel Air?
 Yes.
 Yes, it does.